Adam Hague

 Adam Hague (born 29 August 1997) is an English athlete specialising in the pole vault.
+He won a silver medal at the Commonwealth Games.

+Biography

-He won gold medal at the 2015 European Junior Championships.
+Hague won gold medal at the 2015 European Junior Championships.
 In addition, he competed at the 2018 Commonwealth Games finishing fourth.
 Four years later, at the 2022 Commonwealth Games, he won his first senior medal, a silver in the pole vault.

 His personal bests in the event are 5.65 metres outdoors (Berlin 2018) and 5.65 metres indoors (Birmingham 2018).

+He represented England at the 2022 Commonwealth Games in Birmingham, where he won a silver medal.

+Hague podiumed eight times British Athletics Championships from 2018 to 2025.